Hawken rifle: Cost

+In popular culture

 In Karl May's Winnetou books, the eponymous Indian brave and his blood brother Old Shatterhand both owned Hawken rifles.
 Winnetou decorated his rifle with silver thumb tacks, and Old Shatterhand named his own gun Bear Slayer.

 The 1972 film Jeremiah Johnson, starring Robert Redford as a mountain man who used such a rifle, contributed to general interest in replicas and a resurgence in the popularity of muzzleloaders among modern hunters.

+The First Mountain Man series (1991–2019) by William W. Johnstone, sees the leading character "Preacher" wielding a Hawkins Rifle, as his primary arm, in every entry.

+The State of Missouri designated the Hawken the official firearm of the state on July 6, 2023 following the adoption of SB139 by receiving Governor Mike Parson's signature.